vectordotdev/vector/website/content/en/docs/reference/configuration/unit-tests.md

 ```

 This unit test passes because the `env` field of the input event has a value of `production`, which
-fails the `.env == "staging"` filtering condition.
-Because the condition fails, no event is output
+fails the `.env == "staging"` filtering condition; because the condition fails, no event is output
 by the filter in this case.

 ### Event types